 You stop and think.
 You remember why you supported them in the first place.
 You smile.
 You feel like crying.
 There were good and bad times.
 But you wouldn’t trade all those memories for anything in the world.
 Abandoning them because of their faults won’t make them any lesser beings.
 It’s all on you.

 In the end, you throw all caution to the wind.
 Get your shit together.
 You are not a fairweather fan.
 You are better than that.
 Who are you to judge?
 You are not perfect.
 You know the power of empathy.
-You choose to love your heroes because of their weaknesses, not inspite of them.
+You chose to love your chosen ones with their weaknesses, not inspite of them.

-Heroes are meant to be fallible.
-Heroes are meant to be human.
+Chosen ones are meant to be fallible.
+Chosen ones are meant to be human.

-And somehow, even though some things may change, some things in your heart will always stay the same.
+And somehow, even though some things may change, some things (and loves) in your heart will always remain the same.